CRPA / Anti-jam Antenna Testing

 • Spirent solutions are calibrated once before the start of a scenario.
 The wavefront is precisely calibrated, and performance is maintained for the entire test.

-• Scalability.
-Using a scalable architecture like PNT X ensures an existing solution can easily grow to test additional antenna elements as systems evolve.
+• Using a scalable architecture like PNT X ensures an existing solution can easily grow to test additional antenna elements as systems evolve.

 To learn more, read our white paper, Characterizing CRPA and Other Adaptive Antennas, or contact us to schedule a demonstration.